 Benefit #1: People will feel like they know you.
 Video gives your potential clients the chance to get a feel for your mannerisms and personality.
 Web video conveys emotion that website text cannot.
-People will hear and see you, which will help them decide if they want to call you.By watching your video, they can determine if they like you, before they call you or set foot in your office.
+People will hear and see you, which will help them decide if they want to call you.
+Not everyone is ready to pick up the phone and call an attorney, after an accident, when faced with divorce, etc., as you already know.
+By watching your video, they can determine if they like you, before they call you or set foot in your office.